 Discover the Black Forest Open Air Museum

-Again, if there is something that will make a place very much distinct from another, it would be the towns/city/region’s culture and tradition.
-For the Black Forest, you can learn much of it in the Black Forest Open Air Museum.
+Again, if there is something that will make a place very much distinct from another, it would be the towns/cities/region’s culture and tradition.
+In the case of the Black Forest, you can discover much of the region’s culture from the Black Forest Open Air Museum.

 The Black Forest Open Air Museum is a recreated village farm that transports visitors back to the18th-century Black Forest and earlier.
-It showcases different buildings constructed during that time, as well as the Black Forest tradition that flourished back in the day.
+It showcases different buildings constructed during that time and the Black Forest tradition that flourished back in the day.

-One of the most notable structures you can find here is the 600-year-old country manor, also called the Little Castle of Effringen.
-If you have been to Japan, you can somehow notice the similarity of the houses in Shirakawa-go to some of the reconstructed traditional Black Forest houses like the Vogstbauernhof, Lorenzenhof, and few others.
+One of the most notable structures here is the 600-year-old country manor, the Little Castle of Effringen.
+If you have been to Japan, you can notice the similarity of the houses in Shirakawa-go to some of the reconstructed traditional Black Forest houses like the Vogstbauernhof, Lorenzenhof, and a few others.

 There are also mills, chapels, and storehouses in the open-air museum that describes the lives of the early inhabitants of the Black Forest.
 In some parts of the day, people dressed in the Black Forest traditional costumes walk around the museum.
 It will be your chance to see ladies wearing Bollenhut!